Bruxism and ‘Teeth Grinding’

 - Treatment of bruxism can involve behavior modification, stress management therapy and hypnosis.

-Insight is happy to offer our Alberta residents in Edmonton, Calgary, and Red Deer a variety of treatment options for bruxism.
+Insight is happy to offer Alberta residents a variety of treatment options for bruxism.
+Find an office near you.

 Other Therapists that can help: